PlaidCloud/website/content/en/docs/tutorials/_index.md

 <!-- overview -->

-This section of the Kubernetes documentation contains tutorials.
+This section of the PlaidCloud documentation contains tutorials.
 A tutorial shows how to accomplish a goal that is larger than a single [task](/docs/tasks/).
 Typically a tutorial has several sections, each of which has a sequence of steps.